ukbieso/openshift-demo/README.md

 # openshift-demo
 # concourse test
-the project is used to test openshift and sonar with jenkins and concource
+the project is used to test openshift and concource